I apply engineering rigor to the financial hype.

 The "Engineering Perspective" Series

-This research culminated in my two non-fiction books.
+My study culminated in my three non-fiction books.
 They are not investment guides; they are technical reality checks.

-1. The Bitcoin Pyramid: A mathematical breakdown of why crypto is a negative-sum game.
+2. The Bitcoin Pyramid (being updated): A mathematical breakdown of why crypto is a negative-sum game.

-2. The Bucket-Water Analogy: A dismantling of the "Proof-of-Work" mechanism.
+3. The Bucket-Water Analogy (being updated): A dismantling of the "Proof-of-Work" mechanism.

 If you are looking for someone to tell you which coin to buy, you are in the wrong place.
 But if you are looking for the sober, mathematical truth about the crypto ecosystem, welcome.

 Read my findings on Kindle.
-Both books, The Bitcoin Pyramid and The Bucket-Water Analogy, are free fro Kindle Unlimited subscribers.
-For others, they cost just as much as a few cups of coffee in US or a meal in India, and can save a lot more in value.
+Both books, The Bitcoin Pyramid and The Bucket-Water Analogy, are currently being updated.
+They are free for Kindle Unlimited subscribers.
 Do read them.

 Comments